gxf1212/notes/MD/FYP-notes.md

 cannot upload converted ligandrm?

-Conclusion: because of the EM, it's fine...
+>!TIP
+>
+>Conclusion: because the processing moves the ligands, it's fine to use either ligandrm or drawing_3D...
+>
+>you may check the structure after equilibration

 ###### force field check